blooop/pixi_rocker/README.md

 ## Usage

-To install pixi in a container use the --pixi flag
+To install pixi in an image use the --pixi flag

 ```
 #add pixi to the ubuntu:22.04 image